bhdouglass/bhdouglass-com/src/content/blog/how-to-build-a-developer-json-resume.md

 When exporting your resume you can choose from [over 400 different themes](https://www.npmjs.com/search?ranking=maintenance&q=jsonresume-theme).
 You can preview a few of them on [jsonresume.org](https://jsonresume.org/themes/).
-Previously we got the `kendall` theme by installing `jsonresume-theme-kendall`.
+Previously we got the `bhdouglass` theme by installing `jsonresume-theme-bhdouglass`.
 Change your theme by installing the specific package and specify the theme when exporting via the CLI tool.
-Use `--theme jsonresume-theme-kendall` for the theme we installed earlier.
+Use `--theme jsonresume-theme-bhdouglass` for the theme we installed earlier.
 You will also want to specify the `theme` property in the `meta` section of your resume.json file to set your theme when hosting on [jsonresume.org](https://jsonresume.org/).
+Not all themes are available on theregistry, so [check the list](https://registry.jsonresume.org/themes) before picking one for the `theme` property.

 ![JSON Resume Themes](/images/blog/json-resume/themes.png)